Skip to content Skip to sidebar Skip to footer

 To improve your website’s ranking, you should make sure that it is mobile-friendly and meets all the requirements set by Google.

-mobile friendly test passed
+mobile friendly test

 Check structured data (schema)